Kashmir Great Lakes

 Daypack

-If you are not offloading, then these things go to your backpack.
+If you are not offloading, then these things go into your backpack.

 • Cash (around Rupees 1000 if in case you want to purchase Maggie or chai at local dhabas)